harendra-kumar/concise-haskell/language/000-composition.rst

   output.
 Any Haskell composition transforms its inputs into a single output using precisely two conceptual primitives viz. `combine` and `transform`.

-If we had only the combine operation, we can only store and retrieve data, it just provides a data container.
-Now let us add a transform operation as well along with the ability to combine data.
-We will see that we can express all composition in terms of combine and unary transform operations.

 A pure transform is a mapping from one data type to another, a unary function in mathematical terms.
 N-ary functions compose `n` inputs into one output type that we call a product of the inputs.
 However, at the primitive level we can